couchbase/query/docs/n1ql-select.md

 left-hand-side value (or name and value) as a child or descendant (i.e. directly or indirectly).

-If _name-expr_ is given, it must evaluate to a string.
-Otherwise, the result is MISSING if _name-expr_ or _expr_ evaluates to MISSING, and NULL if _name-expr_ evaluates to another non-string value.

 #### ANY or SOME, EVERY, and ANY AND EVERY or SOME AND EVERY

 Range predicates (ANY or SOME, EVERY, and ANY AND EVERY or SOME AND